HDFGroup/vol-toolkit/README.md

-# A toolkit for HDF5 VOL connector authors
+# A Toolkit for HDF5 VOL Connector Authors

 This toolkit is intended to help HDF5 Virtual Object Layer (VOL) connector authors get up and running.
 It includes empty "templates" for both pass-through